RubbyXu/checkout_demo/README.md

   - In above way, scan() could always get the latest total amount and update the property 'total accordingly.

 - Add/update policy
-   - When retail manger wants to add new policy, he only need to add the new policy handler, don't need to change other existing code.
+   - When retail manger wants to add new policy, he only need to add the new policy handler, don't need to change other existing code(like checkout part).
    - Retail manger could easily re-use current policy and adjust the parameters, and don't need to update code.
    - This could make it is flexiable and extendable to add or update policy.
    For example: